nomeata/haskell-for-readers/haskell-for-readers.md

 A close look at `* -> *`
 ------------------------

 So according to the kind of `Monad`, only type constructors of kind `* -> *` can be instances of `Monad` .
 And I believe that one way towards grasping monads is to get a good handle on the concept of a type constructor, both concretely, and the abstract concept.
-Once we have seen enough concrete examples of them, worked out the common patterns, we can appreciate an *abstraction over type constructors*, which monad, along with functor and others, is.
+Once we have seen enough concrete examples of them, worked out the common patterns, we can appreciate that *monad is an abstraction over type constructors*.

 Let us start abstractly, and consider a type constructor `m` with kind `* -> *`.
 So for every type `a` (of kind `*`), there is a type `m a`.
 The meaning of `m a` is (usually) very different from, but still somehow related, to the meaning of `a`.
 It could be “extra data”, it could be additional behavior, some kind of bookkeeping, or effects of sorts.